AVERY: Intent-Driven Adaptive VLM Split Computing via Embodied Self-Awareness for Efficient Disaster Response Systems: Architecture

-\textbf{\textit{Knowledge Base (LUT):}} The controller relies on a static LUT (Table~\ref{tab:lut}), a data-driven "self-model" generated from a one-time offline profiling of the original and fine-tuned LISA models.
-For each pre-trained operational tier, the LUT specifies three parameters: (i) compression ratio $r$ (e.g., $r=0.25$ reduces activations to 25\% of their size), (ii) accuracy measured as Average IoU (mean of gIoU and cIoU~\cite{lisa}), and (iii) data size of the compressed representations.
+The controller relies on a static LUT (Table~\ref{tab:lut}) generated through offline profiling of the original and fine-tuned LISA models.
+For each Insight operating tier, the LUT stores: (i) compression ratio $r$, (ii) expected segmentation quality measured using Average IoU, a heuristic localization quality proxy defined as the mean of gIoU and cIoU~\cite{lisa}, and (iii) compressed data size.
+Together, these entries define the operating points available to the runtime controller.